 2. How do Cancer cells ignore apoptosis?
 Better understood as (programmed cell death?)

-2. How do Cancer cells move around and invade other areas of the body when normal cells remain in place?
+2. How and why do Cancer cells move around and invade other areas of the body when normal cells remain in place?

 3. How do Cancer cells signal blood vessels to grow toward tumors?